-Engage stakeholders in our sustainability work to increase transparency and deliver added value to the business.
+- Engage stakeholders in our sustainability work to increase transparency and deliver added value to the business. - Achieve greater sustainability in our supply chain by addressing negative impacts. - · Offer our customers CO2 offsetting.

-- Achieve greater sustainability in our supply chain by addressing negative impacts. - Continue to implement and communicate our sustainability strategy internally and externally as well as improve our reporting practice according to GRI. - Join the U.N.
-Global Compact, as a step towards contributing to a more sustainable future.
+- Join the U.N.
+Global Compact, as a step towards contributing to a more sustainable future. - Launch an environmental roadmap and sustainability strategy. - · Reduce plastic and waste.

 I am confident that Norwegian is well positioned for the future and that we have the necessary capabilities to reach our ambitions and long-term goals.